-The accompanying condensed consolidated financial statements have been prepared in conformity with U.S. GAAP pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for interim financial information.
-Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
+The accompanying condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
+Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
 The accompanying condensed consolidated financial statements include all adjustments, which consist of normal recurring adjustments and transactions or events discretely impacting the interim periods, considered necessary by management to fairly state our results of operations, financial position and cash flows.
 The operating results for interim periods are not necessarily indicative of results that may be expected for any other interim period or for the full year.
 These condensed consolidated financial statements should be read in conjunction with the audited condensed consolidated financial statements and notes thereto included in our 2021 Form 10-K.

-Professional Diversity Network, Inc. ("PDN, Inc.", "we," "our," or "us,") is both the operator of the Professional Diversity Network (the "PDN Network," or the "Professional Diversity Network") and a holding company for NAPW, Inc., a wholly-owned subsidiary of the Company and the operator of the National Association of Professional Women (the "NAPW Network") or "NAPW").
+Professional Diversity Network, Inc. ("the Company", "PDN, Inc.", "we," "our," or "us,") is both the operator of the Professional Diversity Network (the "PDN Network," or the "Professional Diversity Network") and a holding company for NAPW, Inc., a wholly-owned subsidiary of the Company and the operator of the National Association of Professional Women (the "NAPW Network" or "NAPW").
 The PDN Network operates online professional networking communities with career resources specifically tailored to the needs of different diverse cultural groups including: Women, Hispanic-Americans, African-Americans, Asian-Americans, Disabled, Military Professionals, Lesbians, Gay, Bisexual, Transgender and Queer (LGBTQ+).
 The networks' purposes, among others, are to assist its registered users in their efforts to connect with like-minded individuals, identify career opportunities within the network and connect with prospective employers.
 The Company's technology platform is integral to the operation of its business.
-In addition, PDN, Inc. owns 45.62% of RemoteMore USA, Due to having significant influence in its guidance and operations, the Company consolidates RemoteMore USA's operations into its condensed consolidated financial statements.
+In addition, PDN, Inc. owns 45.62% of RemoteMore USA, Inc. ("RemoteMore USA" or "RemoteMore").
+Due to having significant influence in its guidance and operations, the Company consolidates RemoteMore USA's operations into its condensed consolidated financial statements.